AMALIA-NOVA/datatrove-amalia/README.md

     depends=executor1  # this pipeline will only be launched after executor1 successfully completes )
 # executor1.run()
 executor2.run()  # this will actually launch executor1, as it is a dependency, so no need to launch it explicitly
 ```

 </details>

+### MareNostrumExecutor

+Very similar to the `SlurmPipelineExecutor`, but specific for the MareNostrum cluster.
+It defines environment
+variables and does not ask for memory automatically (since it is not allowed in MareNostrum).

 ## Logging

 For a pipeline with `logging_dir` **mylogspath/exp1**, the following folder structure would be created:

 <details>